gourab354/gesture-puzzle-game/README.md

 ### 3. Download the AI Model

-This game requires the MediaPipe Hand Landmarker task model file:
+This project requires the MediaPipe Hand Landmarker model to function:

 1. Download the `hand_landmarker.task` file from the [Official MediaPipe Documentation](https://www.google.com/search?q=https://developers.google.com/mediapipe/solutions/vision/hand_landmarker/index%23models).
-2. Save the downloaded `hand_landmarker.task` file directly into the root folder of this project (the same folder containing `"puzzle game 1.py"`).
+2. Move the downloaded `hand_landmarker.task` file directly into the root directory of this project (the same folder where `"puzzle game 1.py"` is located).

-### 4. Execute the Game Script
+### 4. Launch the Game

-Since the python file is named with spaces, make sure to include quotes when running it:
+Since the main script contains spaces in its name, execute it using quotation marks:

 ```bash
 python "puzzle game 1.py"